massalabs/massa-sc-examples/age/README.md

 ```shell
 npm run deploy
 ```

+You can customize the deploy pipeline in smart-contract/src/deploy.ts

 ## Contributing
 This project was generated using the sc-project-initializer tool provided by Massa, following the instructions in the Massa documentation [here](https://docs.massa.net/en/latest/web3-dev/smart-contracts/getting-started.html#setting-up-a-new-project).